mesosphere/dcos-kafka-service/docs/configure.md

         "Result": "Received cmd: interrupt"
     }

-**Note:** The interrupt command can’t stop a block that is `InProgress`, but it will stop the change on the subsequent blocks.
+**Note:** The interrupt command can’t stop a step that is `InProgress`, but it will stop the change on the subsequent steps.

 # Configuration Options